 While this modern end-user computing environment delivers increased productivity, greater collaboration, lower overheads and improved employee engagement, it also creates new security challenges.
 In a Cisco survey, cybersecurity professionals rated mobile devices as the hardest enterprise asset to defend.
 And almost three quarters of IT leaders report their organisation has experienced a data breach due to a mobile security issue.

-To address these security challenges, Google takes a layered, defence-in-depth approach:
+To address these security challenges, Google takes a layered, defence-in-depth approach.

-- Build on a strong foundation with secure cloud infrastructure.
 Google's 700-strong team of security experts use numerous methods to secure its infrastructure — from designing custom, tamper-proof hardware for its data centres to building the world's largest private global network and encrypting data at rest as well as in transit.
 Proprietary controls protect users from spam, phishing and DDoS attacks, while partnerships with other security providers let you continue to apply your existing security solutions like identity management and key management.
 Google Cloud's security measures are regularly validated against a range of rigorous global security and privacy standards.

-- Deploy apps that are secure by design.
 Google applies four guiding security principles when developing apps and tools.
 Apps should be:

 - proactive — automatically blocking threats that target cloud workers, such as spam and phishing attempts in email